USC-Office-of-Sustainability/SustainabilityCourseFinder/README.md

 the raw files at USC, we are still including some details on how we cleaned the files in hopes that it may address some common problems others might have with their data.

+Please note: our current data processing pipelines use the txt files and those are our most updated data files.
+The excel and csv files in the raw data folder are only for other institutions to practice with in case they have similar file types as they may not be the most recent versions.

 <!-- add link to a file? -->